-Once a pawn reaches the last rank on the opposite side of the board, it may be converted into any other playing piece except a King.
+Once a Pawn reaches the last rank on the opposite side of the board, it may be converted into any other playing piece except a King.
 Once converted, it takes on the movement capabilities of that piece.
-There is no limit to the number of pawns that can be converted during a game.
+Experienced players convert their Pawn to a Queen in most cases.
+In this case, the player will have two Queens on the board.
+There is no limit to the number of Pawns that can be converted during a game.